Idekubaguscom/aptos-core/config/README.md

 - Verifying that default filename assumptions are maintained

-Several of the defaults in the configurations, in particular paths and addresses, have dependencies outside the Diem code base.
+Several of the defaults in the configurations, in particular paths and addresses, have dependencies outside the Aptos code base.
 These tests serve as a reminder that there may be rammifications from breaking these tests, which may impact production deployments.